kyokuheki/docker-vmware-horizon-client/README.md

 ```

 ### Use root user

-If you want to use `root`, issue the following command: For authentication of the Xorg server, you need to enable the user with the `xhost` command.
+If you want to use `root`, run the following command.
+You will temporarily allow the root user to access the local user's X session using the `xhost` command.

 ```shell
 # Set DISPLAY env